jamie-allen/Mockito-Specs2-Akka-TestKit-Presentation/preso/presentation.md

 !SLIDE bullets incremental transition=blindY
 .notes Static methods would be those on Objects.
 Important to avoid shared mocks to avoid thread safety issues if tests are executed in parallel
-# Things NOT To Do with Mockito
+# Things Not To Do with Mockito

 * Do not mock final classes
 * Do not mock final methods